-At March 31, 2022 the company held 7,670,130 common shares of 5paisa representing a 26.1% equity interest (December 31, 2021 - 26.1%).
-The company is restricted from selling the 898,816 common shares acquired on a preferential basis in May 2021 until May 28, 2022.
+At June 30, 2022 the company held 7,670,130 common shares of 5paisa representing a 26.1% equity interest (December 31, 2021 - 26.1%).

 5paisa's key business driver relates to its ability to provide digital investment and lending solutions, which is emerging as a new segment with the potential to achieve critical mass and grow in the near future with the spread of the Internet, mobile penetration, telecommunication and data services throughout India.
 5paisa's ability to acquire, service and grow the emerging do-it-yourself customer segment provides its customers with lower costs for various financial products, enabling investors to invest seamlessly, on their own and from anywhere.
 5paisa remains focused on innovation based on understanding customer behaviour, and constantly strives to achieve technological superiority through the developments of its robust trading platform, advanced mobile app, its Artificial-Intelligence powered Robo-Advisory platform, and the paperless account opening process.